lukebaker/js-templating/README.md

 ## Easy site prototyping with JavaScript

 This is a collection of several JS libraries with a small bit of glue to allow simple site prototyping using JS.
 It allows you to split up the HTML into various pieces (header, footer, etc.) and compose pages with those pieces.
 There's also a router that allows you to specify a template to use when the URL matches the route.
-The templates support mustache.
+The templates support dust.js.

 ## Requirements